sk-phan/Fullstack-job-board-site/README.md

    :sparkles: To help the recruiter not miss any talents, WorkHive informs the Recruiter when a job posting receives a new application.
 The Recruiter will receive a notify email with all related info about the application, such as Name, Phone number, Email, Cover Letter, and CV.

 - For Job Seeker:
    :sparkles: By providing diverse filters on our platform, we help the job seekers find the best matches for them.
    :sparkles: The job application process is now simpler.
 Job seekers can simply fill in the inputs with their name, phone number, email, short message to the recruiter, and upload their CV.
-The application will be directly sent to the recruiter. er can simple fill in the inputs with their name, phone number, email, short message to recruiter, and uplOad their CV.
-The application will be directly sent to the recruiter
+The application will be directly sent to the recruiter.

 # How to run it
 1. Clone the project to your local environment: